Board of Directors

 Directors

-Jeff Davis
+Jeff Davis - Facilities

 Ruth Somers

-Fletcher Fosque, Mayor
+Fletcher Fosque, Mayor, Ex-Officio

 A native of the Eastern Shore, Jordan returned home as a Business teacher at Arcadia High School.
 He attended Claflin University in Orangeburg, SC, where he obtained his BS in Sports Management and minor in Business Administration.
 Jordan began his career in banking, working as a Business Banking Specialist at Wells Fargo and a Small Business Consultant with Bank of America in Atlanta.